goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

 ```
     java -jar /home/[USER_NAME]/BackupGnuCash/BackupGnuCash.jar &
 ```
-**Ubuntu**: To set up a BackupGnuCash.desktop file so it can be started from the Unity
+**Ubuntu** To set up a BackupGnuCash.desktop file so it can be started from the Unity Dash
-Dash:

 create either (or both)
 ```